WayScience/tcga-join-representation/0.download-data/README.md

 ### Search Data

-Using a wide set of parameters, the GDC API can be queried to return results of a search or details about a specific entity.
-Helper features are available to assist the user in building their query and understand available fields.
+We can query the GDC API using a wide set of parameters to return results of a search or details about a specific entity.
+The API provides helper features to assist the user in building their query and understand available fields.

 ### Download Files